GSA-TTS/FAC-transition-site/src/resources/workbooks/additional-eins-workbook.md

 ## Coversheet instructions

 Enter the auditee UEI on the coversheet before completing the Form tab.
+Make sure the UEI matches the one entered on the Auditee Information step and the other sections of the SF-SAC.

 ## Form instructions